yohman/up206a/Weeks/Week10/W10-Setting up a local server.md

   ```shell
   >python -V
   ```
+If you do not have python, you will need to install it.
+If you are using Linux or macOS, it should be available on your system already.
+If you are a Windows user, you can get an installer from the [Python homepage](https://www.python.org/) and follow the instructions to install it.

 ## Navigate to the directory you want to run your local server from
 ```shell
 >cd Desktop